ssonkiya/ssonkiya.github.io/_posts/2016-09-22-Nytimes-and-Trump.md

 khan khizr khans mccain ghazala captain family muslim son humayun iraq sacrifice sen killed soldier army parents gold star capt
 ```

-Seeing words like "khan," "son," "soldier," and "muslim," I decided to call it "Khan Family."
-This topic appears to be about (Donald Trump's confrontations)[http://www.nytimes.com/2016/08/01/us/politics/khizr-khan-ghazala-donald-trump-muslim-soldier.html] with Khizr and Ghazala Khan, the parents of a Muslim American soldier killed in Iraq who criticized Donald Trump at the DNC.
+Seeing words like "khan," "son," "soldier," and "muslim," this topic appears to be about (Donald Trump's confrontations)[http://www.nytimes.com/2016/08/01/us/politics/khizr-khan-ghazala-donald-trump-muslim-soldier.html] with Khizr and Ghazala Khan, the parents of a Muslim American soldier killed in Iraq who criticized Donald Trump at the DNC.
+Therefore, I decided to call it the "Khan Family" topic.

-One issue I ran into here was that there were multiple topics that I would consider to be about fundamentally the same thing.
+One issue I ran into in naming topics was that there were multiple topics that I would consider to be about fundamentally the same thing.
 For example, look at these topics:

 ```
 Topic #1: